 1) It Suggests God Ordinarily Speaks In An Audible Voice

 Let me begin by saying I believe God can speak audibly to anyone He chooses whenever He pleases.
 Yet God’s speaking in an audible voice would be a rare occurrence in our day and certainly not the primary way He has chosen to communicate (see #4).
 When preachers say God “told them” something—without any qualification or explanation—they suggest God typically speaks audibly.
 Consequently, those listening to the preacher begin wondering whether God will also “tell them” something in the same way.
 They reason that if the preacher enjoys direct discourse with the one true and living God, then perhaps they should expect the same.
-Not only are worshipers led to believe something that ordinarily does not occur, but are also likely to feel spiritually inadequate or inferior as they have yet to hear God’s audible voice.
+Not only are worshipers led to believe something that ordinarily does not occur, but they are also likely to feel spiritually inadequate or inferior as they have yet to hear God’s audible voice.

 2) It Trivializes God

-Often when preachers and teachers describe what God “told them,” their words suggest God speaks in their vernacular or shares their culture, accent, or custom.
+When preachers and teachers often describe what God “told them,” their words suggest that God speaks in their vocabulary or shares their culture, accent, or custom.
 I don’t want to be unduly critical, but listening to some preachers speak so glibly as they “quote” what God said to them tends to trivialize His nature and character.
 Are we really to believe, for example, that God speaks with a southern accent or that He actually tells people to grab their tackle box and go fishing?
 I realize some who use the phrase are simply trying to be funny, and I believe there is a place for humor in the pulpit, but we should avoid speaking in ways that make light of God’s splendor and majesty.

 3) It Mischaracterizes Spiritual Promptings

-If you say God “told you” to do something because you believed the Holy Spirit was guiding you, then just say you believed the Holy Spirit was guiding you!
+If you say God “told you” to do something because you believed the Holy Spirit was guiding you, then say you believed the Holy Spirit was guiding you!
 It is more accurate and less likely to cause misunderstanding.
 You may consider using the phrase, “I felt God was saying to me,” or “I sensed the Lord leading me.”
 Just be sure your sense of the Spirit’s guidance agrees with biblical revelation.

 4) It Minimizes The Doctrine of Scriptural Sufficiency